Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Discussion

 \subsection{The influence of the LMC on Milky Way mass inference}

 In this section we investigate the importance of including an LMC within simulation models when estimating the MW mass using velocity dispersion data.
 Often, the MW is assumed to be in a state of dynamical equilibrium when using velocity dispersion measurements to constrain its mass \citep[e.g., Jeans modelling,][]{Jeans1915, Binney2008, CorreaMagnus2022, Medina2025}.
-Using the spherical Jeans equations \citep[see pg.~350 of][]{Binney2008}, and taking the values for the required parameters, i.e., those defining the MW potential and density profiles, one can calculate the radial and tangential velocity dispersion profiles \textit{prior} to the LMC's infall.
+Using the initial distribution of stellar halo particles, one can calculate the radial and tangential velocity dispersion profiles \textit{prior} to the LMC's infall.
 Therefore, we can measure the radial and tangential velocity dispersions using the same set of distance bins as before when computing the velocity dispersions from the MW stellar haloes evolved in the combined MW--LMC potential to present day; i.e., \textit{post} the LMC's infall.
 Now, we are able to compare the bias introduced into the MW mass inference by using the velocity dispersion as measured either \textit{prior} or \textit{post} the LMC infall.
 This is equivalent to having \textit{excluded} or \textit{included} the LMC within our simulations.